n8n-io/n8n-docs/docs/reference/javascript-code-snippets.md

 You can also use this example [workflow](https://n8n.io/workflows/766).

-### 2. Create an array of objects
+### 2. Create a single item from multiple items

-If the data structure of the incoming data is similar to the following.
+If the incoming data consists of multiple items, similar to the following.

 ```js
 [